strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ## Special thanks to

-Thanks to the people that have review the article and gave great input!
+Thanks to the people that have reviewed the article and gave great input!
+I couldn't have done it without you!

 - [@beeman_nl](https://twitter.com/beeman_nl)
 - [@MrJamesHenry](https://twitter.com/mrjameshenry)